fingerprintjs/fingerprintjs/README.md

 By default, JS font detection will only detect up to 65 installed fonts.
 If you want to improve the font detection, you can pass `extendedJsFonts: true` option.
 This will increase the number of detectable fonts to ~500.

 On my machine (MBP 2013 Core i5) + Chrome 46 the default FP process takes about 80-100ms.
-If you use `extendedJsFonts` option this time will increase up to 160-200ms.
+If you use `extendedJsFonts` option this time will increase up to 2000ms (cold font cache).
 This option can incur even more overhead on mobile Firefox browsers, which is much slower in font detection, so use it with caution on mobile devices.

+To speed up fingerprint computation, you can exclude font detection (~ 40ms), canvas fingerprint (~ 10ms), and WebGL fingerprint (~ 35 ms).

 ### Many more fingerprinting sources will be implemented, such as
 (in no particular order)